 The stabilizing presence of Western and European alliances could deteriorate, causing financial instability in areas that have been expanding for many years.

 China, Russia, and many other emerging markets have also taken an increasingly large role in global conversations.
 That could present a challenge for the U.S. and Europe over the coming years, particularly in trade issues or global conflicts.
 Moreover, these dynamics could alter the current risk profile of the global markets by potentially increasing geopolitical risks as power struggles play out among countries over time.

 The Bottom Line

-The United States has been the world’s largest economy for a long period of time, but those dynamics are quickly changing as China, India, and other emerging markets gain momentum.
-Investors should be cognizant of these global changes and position their portfolio to avoid home-country bias through increased international diversification, as well as hedging against potential geopolitical risks that may arise from these power struggles.
+The U.S. has been the world’s largest economy for a long time, but those dynamics are quickly changing as China, India, and other emerging markets gain momentum.